• Blog home

 Download my spreadsheet!

-You are welcome to make use of the charts and tables within this spreadsheet but I would appreciate it if you could credit me with the creation of the charts.
+You are welcome to make use of the charts and tables within this spreadsheet but I would appreciate it if you could credit me with the creation of these.

 IMPORTANT! – The workbook is currently optimised for Excel in Windows.
 It does work in Excel for a Mac but I am aware of some features not working as intended on a Mac.
 As yet, I have not been able to resolve these issues.

-I will make a point of keeping this spreadsheet up to date as employers upload new data so please bookmark this page and come back to see if the version number has changed.
-Alternatively why not subscribe to my newsletter to be notified of updates (details are at the bottom of the page).
+I update this spreadsheet at the start of each quarter with more frequent updates in the run up to the deadlines of 30th March/4th April.
+Please bookmark this page or subscribe to my newsletter to be notified of updates (details are at the bottom of the page).

 What data is included?